 Is ducted air conditioning cheaper to run?

 Ducted air conditioning is generally the most expensive form of home air conditioning, costing as much as $2 an hour in electricity usage (based on 35c/kWh).
-This compares to around 60c for split system AC.
+This compares to around 60c for split system air conditioning.

 Now you know a little about ducted air conditioning and what it might cost you, here is a guide to the major brands offering it in Australia.